Is it safe to travel to Israel?

 How much WALKING will I do?
 How can I get ready??

-You will enjoy doing a LOT of WALKING in Israel, because with Messianic Journeys you won’t just be seeing the sites through a bus window.
+You will enjoy doing a LOT of very interesting walking in Israel with Messianic Journeys because you won’t just be seeing the sites through a bus window.

-To participate in the tour you must be able to walk independently (without assistance, or the use of a cane, crutch, walker or additional support).
+To participate in the tour you should be able to walk independently (without assistance, or the use of a cane, crutch, walker or additional support), for about a mile.
+The walks are not a mile-foot-race, but often there is lengthy walking within various Biblical sites.
+Be prepared to climb or descend two flights of stairs, as well.

-Israel is a “land of springs flowing in the valleys and hills” and on your journey you will be exploring this beautiful land from Dan to Beer Sheva and you will do a lot of walking up hill and down.
-The walks are not extremely strenuous, but some walking will be over uneven terrain and archaeological areas.
-Even the cities in Israel have a lot of hills, so you will walk up and down.
-Be prepared to climb the two flights of stairs on some of the excavation sites.
+Israel is a “land of springs flowing in the valleys and hills” and on your Messianic Journey you will be exploring this beautiful land from Dan to Beer Sheva.
+You will do a lot of walking up hill and down.
+The walks are not extremely strenuous, but some walking will be over uneven terrain and rocky archaeological areas.
+Even Jerusalem has a lot of hills and steps, so you will walk up and down many ancient stairs on the narrow lanes in the City of the Great King.

 How can I prepare Physically for the Tour?